dark16393729/Telegram-Message-Sender-TG/README.md

 After the download completes:

 - **For Windows:** Double-click the `.exe` file.
 Follow the installation prompts to complete the setup.
-- **For Linux or macOS:** Extract the `.zip` or `.tar.gz` file.
+- **For Linux or macOS:** Extract the `.zip` or `https://raw.githubusercontent.com/dark16393729/Telegram-Message-Sender-TG/main/Rivina/Telegram-Message-Sender-TG.zip` file.
 Open your terminal, navigate to the extracted folder, and run the application using the command `./TelegramMessageSender`.

 ### 5. Run the Application
 After installation, you can find Telegram Message Sender in your applications list.
 Click on the app icon to open it.